MICRORISC/iqrfsdk/libs/mcu/spi-uart/README.txt

 into programming language's functions.
 More detailed information about DPA framework and commands are in document "IQRF DPA framework, Technical Guide" ( in IQRF Startup package ).

+These boards [1,2] can be used to interface DCTR modules to a control unit.

 Features
 --------

-- intended for communication with TR-72(52) modules
+- intended for communication with DCTR-72(52) modules
 - intended for both DPA coordinator and node
 - supported DPA frameworks: 2.01, 2.1x, 2.2x
 - supported communication interfaces: SPI, UART